theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-settings.md

 {: .box-note }
 **Note:** For both file types an MD5 hash is created upon upload to Azure storage.

-#### Folder path
+### Folder path

+Option to create a folder structure within the container for saving files.
+See also [Connection > Folder Path](./blob-connection#azure-storage-connection). <br>
-To write extraction data to a location within a specific folder in an Azure Blob container, enter a folder name without slashes.
+For creating a single folder, enter a folder name without slashes: `[folder]` <br>
-Subfolders are supported and can be defined using the following syntax:
+Subfolders are supported and can be defined using the following syntax: `[folder]/[subfolder_1]/[subfolder_2]/[..]`

-`[folder]/[subfolder_1]/[subfolder_2]/…`
+This field allows entry of [script expressions](./../../advanced-techniques/script-expressions/#using-script-expressions-as-dynamic-folder-paths).
+This way, a folder path can be dynamically determined at extraction execution. <br>

 ### File Splitting